Cuomo closes playgrounds, warns New Yorkers to heed social distancing

 Florida and U.S. officials were working on a plan to let thousands of cruise ship passengers exposed to an onboard coronavirus outbreak disembark, a day after President Donald Trump urged the governor to drop his opposition to their docking.

-One of the two Dutch cruise ships involved is Holland America Line’s MS Zaandam.
+One of the two Dutch cruise ships is Holland America Line’s MS Zaandam.
 Nearly two-thirds of its passengers, those who passed a medical screening, were moved to the line’s sister ship, the Rotterdam.

 Both vessels were on the way to Port Everglades in Fort Lauderdale, the Zaandam carrying nearly 1,050 passengers and crew, and the Rotterdam almost 1,450.